TormentedGothicPrincess/DungeonExplorer/README.md

 ---

 ## <img src="https://raw.githubusercontent.com/TormentedGothicPrincess/DungeonExplorer/refs/heads/main/Images/about_minion.png" height="30" width="30"/> Minion Managed
-> Dungeon Explorer supports Managed installs via Minion (DEM).
-These are installs where DEM manages the full lifecycle of the product.
+Dungeon Explorer supports Managed installs via Minion (DEM).
+These are installs where DEM manages the full lifecycle of the product with the **Limitations / Exceptions below**.
 The Native Launcher (DNDLauncher.exe) is not required for installing, uninstalling or patching.
 * Install, Minion will manage the install locations for both the LIVE and Preview (Lamannia) releases.
 * Uninstall, Minion will manage the uninstall locations for both the LIVE and Preview (Lamannia) releases.
 * Patching, Minion will manage the patching locations for both the LIVE and Preview (Lamannia) releases.
+> ⚠️ Limitations:
-> ⚠️ Limitations: Character Transfers, Dungeon Explorer currently does not support character transfers, see **Limitations** above for more info.
+> Character Transfers, Dungeon Explorer currently does not support character transfers, see **Limitations** above for more info.
+> Due to the design nature of the product, DDO / Lamannia make use of shared system registry values.
+Dungeons Explorer (DEM) will not delete or alter these values.
+If you are concerened with the orphan nature of registery values, the native client may be able to resolve this for you.
 ---

 ## 🔒 Security & Verification